Whiteboard Performance & Panic Protocol

 The camera desensitizes you to being observed; a person desensitizes you to being interrupted and judged.
 Both are the real stressor, split in two.

 - A friendly practice partner (e.g. a family member willing to Zoom) is perfect early on: they don't need to know the CS.
-Their job is to watch you present and interrupt with "why did you do that?" — that alone trains composure and narration.
+Their job is to watch you present and interrupt with "why did you do that?"
+That alone trains composure and narration.
 Hand them the §5 rubric to grade you.

 - A technical mock (peer, or an AI interviewer) once the reflex exists: someone who can throw a real hint or a follow-up constraint mid-problem.